MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/quickstart.md

 ms.localizationpriority: medium
 ---

-# Title news quickstart
+# Title News quickstart

-Title news is a mechanism for communicating with your players.
+Title News is a mechanism for communicating with your players.
 It contains a few basic elements:

 - **Title**
 - **Date**